cjffcnx/LetsSupport/README.md

 ## 🔭 Vision

-We want Mind Matters to grow into a community resource with:
+We want Lets Support to grow into a community resource with:

 - ✨ More topics and diverse perspectives.